Fact sheet: Biodegradation—Sediments

 Performance

-The performance of biodegradation systems in sediments, reported in the literature during pilot scale testing or remediation projects, can achieve up to a 90% reduction in sulphide concentrations and a 50% to 80% reduction in concentrations of PAHs, petroleum hydrocarbons, and BTEX.
-The dechlorination of PCBs or halogenated hydrocarbons in the laboratory has demonstrated that it is possible to eliminate all contamination.
-It is important to note that achieving this level of biodegradation in situ is highly unlikely due to the intrinsic heterogeneity of sediment and the difficulty in controlling all parameters, as can be done in the laboratory.
-The efficacy of biodegradation may be compromised by groundwater advection and tidal action, which may carry sediment and amendments out of the treatment zone.
-However, the laboratory results demonstrate the potential of the technology, which can be exploited in the future due to improved understanding and control of the processes.
+The performance of biodegradation systems in sediments, reported in the literature during pilot-scale testing or remediation projects, can achieve up to a 90% reduction in sulphide concentrations and a 50% to 80% reduction in concentrations of PAHs, PHCs, and benzene, toluene, ethylbenzene and xylenes (BTEX).
+Dechlorination of PCBs or halogenated hydrocarbons in the laboratory has demonstrated that it is possible to eliminate most of the contamination.
+It is important to note that achieving this level of biodegradation in situ is highly unlikely due to the intrinsic heterogeneity of sediments and the difficulty in controlling all parameters, as can be done in the laboratory.
+The effectiveness of in situ biodegradation is limited by some of the factors discussed in the section on technology limitations.
+However, results obtained in the laboratory demonstrate the potential of the technology, which can be exploited in the future, thanks to a better understanding and control of the processes involved.

 Measures to improve sustainability or promote ecological remediation